dvoltaire/website-availability/README.md

 This is a website checker that will perform checks periodically and collect the HTTP response time, error code returned, as well as optionally checking the returned page contents for a regexp pattern that is expected to be found on the page.
 To make it simple, I choose to collect the website title.
 Those metrics will be sent to a kafka topics to be consume later and save to a PostgreSQL database.

 ## How does it work
 For This project, I use a managed postgres(12.6) database and a managed Kafka(2.7)  both hosted on Aiven.io

 ### Producer
 The producer is a Python kafka application  that periodically checks a target websites and sends the check results to a managed Kafka topic hosted on Aiven.io.
+The application will create the topics if it does not exist, that start collecting the date asynchronically and push them to the Kafka servers.

 ### Consumer
-There is also python Kafka application consumer that stors those  data to an Aiven managed PostgreSQL database.
+The python Kafka application consumer is a postgres/kafka application written in Python which jobs is to retrieve those data from the Kafka Topic and to store them on Aiven managed PostgreSQL database.

 ### Metrics Collected
-For simplicity, we collect a handful of metrics from those machines:
+For simplicity, we collect a very small of metrics data from those websites:
-- Website site name
+- url: The actual used for the web-request.
-- Website page Title
+- name: Website site name.
-- TTFB, Time to first bye, the elapsed time
+- Title: Website page Title.
-- Date the page was generated
+- Elapsed Time, The Time to first byte.
-- Date the request was made
+- Date the request was made.
 - The Error Code, HTTP-error 2xx, 4xx, 5xx, etc...
 - The Error Reason, `OK, Forbidden